 How to Install PHP on Microsoft IIS 7.0 and Later

-This video shows how to install PHP on Microsoft Windows Server/IIS 7.0 and later
+This guide demonstrates how to install PHP on Microsoft Windows Server running IIS 7.0

 NOTE: This tutorial was created using Windows Server 2016.
 Some steps may be slightly different on Server 2008 and Server 2012.